-Common conditions that MAT treats include opioid addiction, alcohol use disorder and tobacco.
+Common conditions that MAT treats include opioid addiction, alcohol use disorder, and tobacco use.

 How long does MAT treatment take?

-The treatment time varies from person to person, dependent on their condition.
-There is no maximum recommended duration of maintenance treatment, and for some patients, treatment may continue indefinitely.
+The treatment time varies from person to person, depending on their condition.
+There is no maximum recommended duration of treatment, and for some patients, treatment may continue indefinitely.